Nivetha5071/String/Basic problems.md

     }
 }
 ````
-##Write a program to replace all vowels with spaces
+##09.Write a program to replace all vowels with spaces
 Sample Input
 Replace all vowels
 Sample Output